Search pages, writing, and resources

 X-ray Polarimetric Study of Black Hole X-ray Binary Swift J1727.8-1613: Disk-Corona-Jet Geometry Constraints

-• Analyzed IXPE observations of Swift J1727.8-1613 across the hard-intermediate to soft-state transition.
+• Analyzed IXPE observations across the hard-intermediate to soft-state transition.

-• Tracked polarization degree and angle changes, including energy-dependent polarization growth and broad alignment with the jet direction.
+• Tracked energy-dependent polarization growth and broad alignment with the jet direction.

-• Interpreted time-averaged polarization as likely arising from a geometrically stable, non-spherical Compton scattering region.
+• Interpreted time-averaged polarization as likely arising from a stable, non-spherical Compton scattering region.

 2. Research Training